JPPereira93/pysatgeo/README.md

 ## Project Status

-This package is still modest, but it is much more coherent than the original experimental repo.

 - Public imports are available from `pysatgeo` itself.
 - Top-level imports are resolved lazily to keep `import pysatgeo` lightweight.